Your dog is weird.

 This is another spot where we’ll need to go back to ancient and wild canines for some guidance.

 If your dog was out on the plains, he or she would need to make his or her own place to sleep.
-For the most part, that means digging a hole, just like we talked about earlier.
+This is one of the main reasons why dogs dig holes, just like we talked about earlier.
 What it also means, though, is making sure that predators can’t see him or her – usually through flattening out some grass for natural camouflage.

 That’s right – in this case, your dog may very well be digging into his or her blankets to satisfy some kind of ancient hiding instinct.
 It’s not necessarily something that makes sense for a modern-day pampered pooch, but it is something that would make sense for many of his or her ancestors.